GRESB/api-docs/source/includes/_oauth2.md

 <https://portal.gresb.com/oauth/authorize?client_id=CLIENT_ID&redirect_uri=https://www.example.com/oauth2/callback&response_type=code&scope=write:assets>

-If you are testing this on the API sandbox, you can use the "Authorize" button, to simulate this step:
+If you are testing this on the testing environment, you can use the "Authorize" button, to simulate this step:

 <img src="images/oauth_pictures/authorize-test-url.png" alt="authorize test app">